joinlancero/lancero-node/README.md

   - validFrom (optional), when this code starts to be valid
   - validUntil (optional), when this code expires
   - allowedClaims (optional, default `1`), how many leads are allowed to claim this code
+  - reservedFor (optional), the lead you want to reserve this code for
   - type (optional, default `"creative"`), what type of code do you want to generate
     - `"creative"`, a random adjective and noun (e.g. `curious-pineapple`)
     - `"alphanumeric"`, a 6 character combination of lowercase letters and digits